Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Get the Nassau Port Pack 👉

 Nassau is worth getting off the ship for — but only if you know where you’re going.
 The families who love it the most are the ones who booked Atlantis months out, or planned the Exuma trip and spent the day swimming with pigs in impossibly clear water.
-The families who found it underwhelming are usually the ones who walked off the ship without a plan and ended up in a souvenir shop.
 Give it the planning it deserves and it delivers.

 We help families make the most of every port day — and come home with memories worth keeping.